 Lake Calhoun Hours: May Weekdays 3pm-8pm, Weekends 10am-8pm; Memorial Day-Labor Day Daily 9am-7pm; Labor Day-October 21st Saturday & Sundays 11am-5pm; September Weekdays 2-6pm.
 Lake Harriet Hours: Memorial Day-Labor Day Daily 9am-7:30pm; Labor Day-October Saturday & Sundays 11am-6pm.

-*With a fully belly cap the day or night off by hitting up the numerous rooftop bar and restaurants in…
+About The Uptown Restaurants & Bars: cap the day or night off by hitting up the numerous rooftop bar and restaurants in

-15. Hidden Beach (East Cedar Beach): Hidden on the East side of Cedar Lake if maybe the best beach out of all of the Uptown lake beaches.
+About East Cedar Lake Hidden Beach: Hidden on the East side of Cedar Lake if maybe the best beach out of all of the Uptown lake beaches.
 Back in the 60s and 70s it was a nudist hotspot and attracted many extrinsic guests.
 Ever since the beach has been considered more of an alternative beach overlooked even by many locals, but it is great.
 The beach has a great mix of sun, trees, and even has its very own mud pit!
 While the mud pit isn’t a designated “swimming” area people sneak in all day long and it even has its own diving board.
-Hours: 6am-10pm, life guards on duty in Summer.
-Parking: Street parking is available on South Uptown off West 21st street, get there early in Summer as it get packed.